Lots of Iggy and Clash gigs!

 December 8, 1982 – Iggy on Letterman

 Iggy was so nutty, as usual.
 He did “Eat or be Eaten’ and he saw me right away in the front row.
 He wore his silly blue/green tribal eye shadow with smears of lavender paint on his earlobes.
 He had silver paint in his hair.
 His unintentional comedy was true to form.
-Letterman held up the book I Need More (the very first biography of Iggy).
-It was a great interview about growing up living in a trailer, stage diving onto plump groupies and about playing golf – based on what was in the book.
+Letterman held up the book I Need More – the very first (auto)biography of Iggy, written with Ann Wehrer.
+It was a great interview about growing up living in a trailer, stage diving onto plump groupies and about playing golf – based on what was in his book.
 I don’t like Iggy’s new tooth that he got today.
 I liked his old broken one better!

-This helped to keep my mind off the 2nd anniversary of John’s death.
+This helped to keep my mind off the 2nd anniversary of John Lennon’s death.
+I have been feeling empty ever since.
 I blasted the Mott The Hoople all day today and the whole world went away!

 December 9, 1982 – Iggy at The Ritz